Aquariusjames/kubernetes-handbook/Ubuntu18.04/README.md

-# Handbook for Initiating Ubuntu18.04
+# Handbook for Initializing Ubuntu18.04

 ## Disk